 Our products are distributed through a broker-distributor-retailer network whereby brokers represent our products to distributors and retailers who in turn sell our products to consumers.
-We serve the majority of natural channel customers through food distributors, such as United Natural Foods, Inc., or UNFI, KeHE Distributors, LLC, or KeHE, and US Foods, Inc., or US Foods, which purchase, store, sell and deliver our products to retailers, including Whole Foods and Sprouts.
+We serve the majority of natural channel customers through food distributors, such as United Natural Foods, Inc., or UNFI, and KeHE Distributors, LLC, or KeHE, which purchase, store, sell and deliver our products to retailers, including Whole Foods and Sprouts.

-In fiscal years 2019, 2020 and 2021, UNFI (which was Whole Foods' primary distributor other than from April 2020 to August 2021) accounted for approximately 35%, 15% and 18% of our net revenue, respectively, KeHE accounted for approximately 11%, 12% and 10% of our net revenue, respectively, and US Foods (which was Whole Foods' primary distributor from April 2020 to August 2021) accounted for approximately less than 10%, 18%, and 14% of our net revenue, respectively.
-Since these distributors act as intermediaries between us and retail grocers or foodservice providers, who generally select the distributors, we do not have short-term or long-term commitments or minimum purchase volumes in our contracts with distributors that ensure future sales of our products.
+In fiscal years 2020, 2021 and 2022, UNFI (which was Whole Foods' primary distributor other than from April 2020 to August 2021) accounted for approximately 15%, 18% and 26% of our net revenue, respectively, and KeHE accounted for approximately 12%, 10% and less than 10% of our net revenue, respectively.
+Since these distributors act as intermediaries between us and the retail grocers or foodservice providers, who generally select the distributors, we do not have short-term or long-term commitments or minimum purchase volumes in our contracts with distributors that ensure future sales of our products.
 These distributors are able to decide on the products carried, and they may limit the products available for retailers, such as Whole Foods and Sprouts, to purchase.
 We expect that most of our sales will be made through a core number of distributors for the foreseeable future.
-The loss of one or more of our significant distributor relationships that cannot be replaced in a timely manner (or at all) under similar terms and conditions could adversely affect our business, financial condition and results of operations.
+The loss of one or more of our significant distributor relationships that cannot be replaced in a timely manner (or at all), under similar terms and conditions, could adversely affect our business, financial condition and results of operations.

-We are dependent on hatcheries and pullet farms to supply our network of family farms with laying hens.
+We are dependent on hatcheries and pullet farms to supply our farmer network with laying hens.
 Any disruption in that supply chain could materially and adversely affect our business, financial condition or results of operations.